Your IP: Unknown · Your Status: ProtectedUnprotectedUnknown

 Transponder definition

-A device used to receive electrical signals and emit different signals in response.
+A transponder is a device used to receive electrical signals and emit different signals in response.
 The transponder receives an interrogator signal, converts the frequency, and responds to the signal in a different predetermined frequency.
 This allows both signals to be detected simultaneously.

 Transponder use cases